 - The Baseline scenario (or Business as Usual BAU): reflects current spending levels, poaching rates, population levels, and current streams of benefits. - The No Poaching scenario: reflects a realistic maximum effort and effectiveness scenario under which IWT is significantly curbed within five years. - The High Poaching scenario: Is presented as a benchmark to evaluate benefits relative to a hypothetical counterfactual.
-In this scenario the fight against wildlife crime is massively defunded and poaching cases ramp up rapidly. - For confidentiality purposes the institutions interviewed cannot be disclosed.
+In this scenario the fight against wildlife crime is massively defunded and poaching cases ramp up rapidly. - 6 For confidentiality purposes the institutions interviewed cannot be disclosed. - 7 Not all this information was available for all farms, full information was collected for 28 farms out of 90.
+The rest were allocated to a category based on farm size and number of rhinos.

-It is acknowledged however that private landholders directly benefit from government efforts on anti-poaching which covers the whole of Namibia, explaining their relatively low expenses compared to government.
-USAID.GOV
+8 It is acknowledged however that private landholders directly benefit from government efforts on anti-poaching which covers the whole of Namibia, explaining their relatively low expenses compared to government.